 Rather than fear man, we must fear God, and do what He wants us to do.
+We must concern ourselves with God’s opinion rather than Man’s opinion.
 Then perhaps maybe, some in this world will see what we are doing for Him and come to know Him and join Him.
-As I mentioned in previous sermons, we will never know how much and impact we have on others around us.
+We will never know how much and impact we have on others around us.
+That is why we must be mindful of how we act around others.
 It is on us to be good ambassadors of Christ and to make good and lasting positive impressions on everyone we encounter.
-It is very much like how we are to act when traveling for work.
-We are called to be good representatives of the company and our conduct reflects very much on the company we work for, or in this case, God.
-So, let us be the best representatives of God that we can be.
-Some people will not be receptive of course, so we must shake the dust off our boots and leave.
-But some people will be receptive and even those that aren’t, in time, might be open to hearing God’s message.
 We aren’t called to force God’s message on others, but to offer it if they wish to hear it.
 Otherwise, we must do our part to be polite and kind to others, believers and other sorts of believers/non-believers, be it at work, school or home.
 Following God’s ways, we will be a much happier people.

 We will never get anywhere if we follow the ways of this world.
 As in John 1:11-13 He came unto His own and His Own received him not.
 But as many as received Him, to them He gave the power to become the Sons of God, even to them that believe on His name.
 Which were born, not of blood, nor of the will of the flesh, nor the will of man, but of God.